 Remember when our mothers stopped us mid request or plea with “what’s the magic word” (or was that just my mother?
 Well it turns out there might be some ‘magic’ words that will help you achieve larger donations or pledges when you are making your ask.

 So what do we need to ‘say’ to unlocks these fund-raising opportunities.
 It seems that

 - first, you must appeal to your donor’s competitive spirit and

 - secondly, you must flatter some of their key qualities as a donor.

 Asking for donations – how you ‘ask’ might bring results

 One word of caution though, these results have been found effective when appealing to women donors (who make up 2/3 of all donors) not men donors.
 But there is some hope and guidance on how to adopt a similar set of key qualities, and thus words, to use when you appeal to male donors.

 Sounds simple but there is some art to the appeal and some research to support the claims.

-Comparison brings results
+Comparison brings results when asking for donations

 It’s seems that our innate competitive spirit spills over into our willingness to donate.
 In a study presented by Amy Sample Ward showcases she found that using direct comparison to another donor’s pledge (in this case via telephone donor calls) resulted in an increased pledge – so how does this go?